The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 Troubleshooting using the command line

-The current bootmgr is missing method is a little more complicated than the previous ones, but it is the most effective.
-Load the recovery environment, click "Command Prompt".
+The current bootmgr is missing treatment method is a little more complicated than the previous ones, but it is the most effective.
+Load the recovery environment, click “Command Prompt”.

 • enter: diskpart;